-Bootcamps are intense training courses which will support people from target groups with the correct enthusiasm, skills and attributes to take part in a 12-week intensive upskilling course which will equip learners with the specific skills employers are demanding in specific shortage areas of digital skills.
+Bootcamps are intense training courses which will support people from target groups with the correct enthusiasm, skills and attributes to take part in an intensive upskilling course which will equip learners with the specific skills employers are demanding in specific shortage areas of digital skills.

 Bootcamps are not for all learners.
 They are intensive and delivery partners will work to ensure any perspective participant has the right attitude and attributes to be successful.
 Delivery partners may refer interested individuals to other provision which is more suited to their needs.